by Steve Horn

 After being convicted by a jury and sentenced to pay restitution and a fine, Edward Delgros filed a post-sentencing motion raising IAC claims.
 The trial court, however, ruled that Delgros was not entitled to relief because his IAC claims could only be raised under the Post Conviction Review Act (“PCRA”), despite not being able to use the PCRA since he was not sentenced to time in custody.
 Delgros appealed.

 Delgros pointed out to the superior court on appeal that he had no avenue to raise his IAC claims, but the Pennsylvania Supreme Court, in Commonwealth v.
 Holmes, 79 A.3d 562 (Pa.
 2013), left open an option for review where “good cause” is shown.
 The court, though, disagreed and ruled that the Holmes exception applied only to petitioners eligible to file under the PCRA, which requires that a petitioner is “currently serving a sentence of imprisonment, probation, or parole.”
 42 Pa.C.S. § 9543(a).
-The Pennsylvania Supreme Court granted allocatur to address whether ...
+The Pennsylvania Supreme Court granted allocatur to address whether a person sentenced to a ...

 by Dale Chappell